sguox002/leetcode/leetcode-all.md

 - define subproblem and subproblem states
 - find the state transfer or recurrence relation
 - how to get the original problem.
+<<-174	Dungeon Game    		32.9%	Hard	->>
+<<-221	Maximal Square    		38.1%	Medium
+dp: check row by row, and we only need keep two rows height.
+->>

+<<-276	Paint Fence    		38.7%	Easy
+n posts, k colors, no more than two adjacent posts have the same color. return the total number of ways to paint the fence. dp use same and diff.
+->>

+<<-279	Perfect Squares    		48.2%	Medium
+given n, return the least number of perfect square number that sum to n. dp[i]=min(dp[i-j*j]+1)

+->>
 <<-309	Best Time to Buy and Sell Stock with Cooldown    		47.8%	Medium	->>
 <<-188	Best Time to Buy and Sell Stock IV    		28.8%	Hard
 at most k transactions.